Mohd-Nabeel-git/CODSOFT/README.md

-# This is my CODSOFT internship project
+# This is a Basic Calculator created using HTML, CSS and JavaScript